rayhan0x01/rayhan0x01.github.io/_posts/2020-08-08-defcon-redteamvillage-ctf-programming-challenges.md

 Enter the Report you would like to print (TPS-XXXX):

 ```
-Found the right TPS report id by bruteforcing numbers from 0000-9999 via Python3 script using pwntools:
+Found the right TPS report id by brute-forcing numbers from 0000-9999 via Python3 script using `pwntools`:
 ```python
 import sys
 from pwn import *